 The purpose of this policy is to ensure that all our staff are clear about the actions necessary with regards to a Child Protection issue.

 Our aims are:

-- Jur anns are: • To raise the away - To raise the awareness of all staff and to identify responsibility for reporting possible cases of abuse. - To ensure effective communication between all staff on Child Protection issues. - To set down the correct procedures for those who encounter an issue of Child Protection.
+- To raise the awareness of all staff and to identify responsibility for reporting possible cases of abuse. - To ensure effective communication between all staff on Child Protection issues. - To set down the correct procedures for those who encounter an issue of Child Protection.